 If you’re concerned about spiders, in particular, purchase Miss Muffet’s Revenge, a do-it-yourself solution for infestations.

 Although good preparation is important, not every situation can be predicted.
-Keep emergency supplies like a first aid kit, flashlights and matches in a convenient location in case winter weather takes a turn for the worse.
+Keep emergency supplies like a first aid kit, flashlights and matches in a convenient location in case cold weather takes a turn for the worse.

 Lizzie Weakley is a freelance writer from Columbus, Ohio.